Celebrating New Year's Across the World

 The celebration of the New Year is one such hallmark.
 In the western world, each December 31st, we say goodbye to the year that’s passed, and with big parties, fireworks displays, and plenty of music, we greet the new one beginning on January 1st.
 Different families, communities, and cultures have their own unique New Year’s traditions to add to these annual festivities.
 Every winter, when we usher in the new year with turn-of-the-century waltzes, polkas, and operetta excerpts, we are paying home to the decades-long Austrian tradition of the Neujahrskonzert.

 Throughout the world, the New Year is demarcated at different times, and with different rituals, traditions, and musical celebrations.
-This week, as Jewish households all over the world prepare for their High Holiday season, we’re taking a moment to explore and celebrate other New Year’s traditions from around the globe.
+We’re taking a moment to explore and celebrate other New Year’s traditions from around the globe.

 Rich with traditions, the first days of the Hebrew calendar are full of symbolic customs, reflective introspection, and festive celebrations.
 Occurring in the autumn months, this two-day Jewish holiday is a time for family gatherings, with plenty of sweet foods like apples dipped in honey, to symbolize the hopes of a year full of delights.
 At the outset of the holiday, it’s customary to gather by a flowing body of water, like a river, and toss breadcrumbs into the rolling water, symbolically casting away the troubles of the past year.